 The draw for the finals, which took place on Friday in Skopje, pitted the hosts in Group B with two former winners − Spain and France − and the Netherlands.
-FYROM has never held a UEFA event and Football Federation of Macedonia (FFM) general secretary Igor Klimper summed up his country's pride at staging the youth tournament, which takes place between 24 May and 5 June.
+FYROM has never held a UEFA event and Football Association of the Former Yugoslav Republic of Macedonia (FFM) general secretary Igor Klimper summed up his country's pride at staging the youth tournament, which takes place between 24 May and 5 June.
 "It is an honour to organise such a great event for the first time and that the Macedonian national team have a chance to participate in it," said Mr Klimper.

 "It is a great honour, pleasure and duty to prove that we can be respectable hosts," he added.
 FFM spokesman Zoran Nikolovski said: "This is a great opportunity for women's football in Macedonia to become more popular.
 We hope this European Championship will allow girls to see football as more than a fan sport.
 We did our best to attract more viewers to the stadium by delivering tickets for free and making promotions at schools."